7ninjas/scss-mixins/docs/positioning.md

 ## Mixin pseudo

 ### Description
-_Mixin which helps with positioning element with content, display and position properties._
+_Mixin which helps with positioning pseudo elements with content, display and position properties._

 ### Parameters
 - `$display` - variable which will be used as a value for ```display``` (as default it's used ```block```)